Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Methodology

-where $\psi$ is the activation function, $\mathbf{w_3}$ and $\mathbf{w_4}$ are weighted parameters for two branches, and $\mathbf{b}_3$ is the parameter in neural networks.
+where $\psi$ is the activation function, $\mathbf{w_4}$ and $\mathbf{w_5}$ are weighted parameters for two branches, and $\mathbf{b}_4$ is the parameter in neural networks.

-The expression $\mathbf{x}{_h^H} \mathbf{w_4}$ in Eq. (\ref{Equation: FL-GCN}) is the structure of FCN, which denotes the nonlinear relationship from inputs to outputs.
-Note that $\mathbf{x}{_h^H}$ is the $(n_d \ast (n_d-1))$ vector of all O-D pairs.
-We can use CNN to capture adjacent O-D pair correlations.
+The expression $\mathbf{x}{_h^H} \mathbf{w_5}$ in Equation \eqref{Equation: FL-GCN} is the structure of FCN, which denotes the nonlinear relationship from inputs to outputs.
+Since $\mathbf{x}{_h^H}$ is the $(n_d \times (n_d-1))$ vector of all historical O-D pairs, CNN can be used to capture adjacent O-D pair correlations.
 In this case, $\mathbf{x}{_h^H}$ is considered as an image with one channel.
-Then we can change the expression as follows:
+Then the FL-GCN with convolution is shown as:

 where `$\circ$' denotes the convolution operator.